kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

-1. **Recommender** groups matching pods by `node.labels[spec.scope]` (or a sentinel if the label is absent) and writes one recommendation per group to `status.groups`.
+1. **Recommender** groups matching pods by `node.labels[spec.scope]` (or a sentinel if the label is absent) and writes one recommendation per group to `status.recommendationGroups`.
-2. **`status.recommendation` is cleared** for that VPA so consumers cannot mistake a global average for the scoped result.
+2. **`status.recommendation` keeps the aggregate recommendation** for the whole DaemonSet.
+It is a safe fallback for clients that do not consume `recommendationGroups` (for example after the feature gate is disabled during a rollback), so scoped mode never leaves pods without a recommendation.
-3. **Admission / updater** resolve the pod's scope value from its node and apply the matching group’s container targets.
+3. **Admission / updater** resolve the pod's scope value from its node and apply the matching group's container targets, falling back to the global recommendation when no group matches or the gate is off.
-4. If no group exists yet for that value, VPA does not override the pod’s resources from recommendation data (DaemonSet defaults / last applied values remain).
+4. If no group exists yet for that value and the fallback recommendation is not available either, VPA does not override the pod's resources from recommendation data (DaemonSet defaults / last applied values remain).

 Unscoped VPAs are unchanged.

+Worked example: a DaemonSet runs on three nodes — node A labeled `gpu=true`, node B labeled `gpu=false`, and node C without the `gpu` label — with `spec.scope: gpu`.
+The recommender produces three groups:

+- `scopeValue: "true"` for node A's pod,
+- `scopeValue: "false"` for node B's pod,
+- `scopeValue: "__absent__"` for node C's pod (the label key is missing).

+Each pod receives the target from its node's group, while `status.recommendation` holds the aggregate across all three pods.

 ## Design Details